RulesCommittee/BylawsRepository/README.md

       - (vi) SPS does not work events for off-campus groups or groups unrecognized by Brandeis University.

+  - **SECTION 13.** All Secured clubs shall register an official “Club Consultant” with the Senate Club Support Committee and the Department of Student Activities.

+    - (a) The Club Consultant shall be an employed faculty or staff member at Brandeis University.

+    - (b) The Club Consultant shall not be a voting member within a club.
+Student club leaders hold final authority on all club decisions.
+Club Consultants shall not hold or wield official authority or influence over club operations, content published by media organizations, nor club financial decisions, unless deemed necessary by the organization.

+    - (c) Club leaders shall host a meeting between the club treasurer and Club Consultant at least twice per semester to ensure consistency with financial policies.

+    - (d) When deemed necessary by student club leaders, Club Consultants shall be contacted for advice on the following matters:

+      - (i) Any leadership or membership issues which arise
+      - (ii) Any inter/intra-group conflict
+      - (iii) Effectively voicing their concerns to administration and advocating for the club
+      - (iv) Third-party perspectives on club functions and operations
+      - (v) Networking with other universities and off-campus organizations
+      - (vi) Any additional club-related issues that arise

+    - (e) Club leaders shall specify the roles and responsibilities of their respective consultants in their formal contract.
+These roles and responsibilities shall fall within the constraints of parts (a) through (d).

 <br>

 # ❧ ARTICLE IX: FINANCIAL ACTIVITIES